 As part of its advocacy role, the Royal Historical Society works with historians and heads of department who face significant change to their professional lives.
 Some of this work is ‘behind the scenes’ in communication with departments and university managers.
 Other aspects of this role include the provision of commentaries and resources to support historians, as best we can.

-This page brings together these resources and contacts.
-It is a ‘work in progress’ and we welcome proposals from colleagues for additional information, especially from those who have – or are – experiencing cuts to staffing, research and teaching provision in their departments.
+This page brings together these resources and contacts, and is regularly updated as new data and reports become available.
+The Toolkit is also a ‘work in progress’ and we welcome proposals from colleagues for additional information, especially from those who have – or are – experiencing cuts to staffing, research and teaching provision in their departments.
 To offer suggestions, please email the Society’s Academic Director.
 All communication is confidential and will not be disclosed by the Society.

 1. Contacts at the Royal Historical Society